Cyclone Tiffany: Australia

 As the system was strengthening to the west of the Cape York Peninsula, cyclone warnings were issued over the region.
 Tiffany hit many areas still recovering from swells caused by Cyclone Seth.
 One person died in Queensland after floodwaters struck them, and another person is currently missing.
 Damage in the Cape York Peninsula was minimal, though many people were urged to hide in shelters or basements.
 Many people across Queensland, most in Cooktown, were urged to hide or evacuate.
 A levee failed, and floodwaters rushed into towns.
 Over 200mm of rain were dumped in many areas of Queensland within a 24-hour period.
 The highest rainfall total reported was in Whyanbeel Valley on 11 January, with 170.4 mm of rain in a 24-hour period.

 As Tiffany approached the Northern Territory, cyclone warnings were also issued in parts of the region.
 In Groote Eylandt, many areas saw power outages, though damage was generally minimal.
 In Top End, no major damage was reported, though fallen power lines and flooded roads were reported.
-One house in Katherine, Northern Territory saw over A$50,000 in damage due to Tiffany, and a car was destroyed by flying branches.
+One house in Katherine, Northern Territory saw over A$50,000 (US$36,000) in damage due to Tiffany, and a car was destroyed by flying branches.
 In Mataranka, Northern Territory, many trees were downed and flying debris and sticks were reported, causing minor damage to some houses.
 Katherine saw over 100 millimeters of rain in just 24 hours.
 The highest rainfall total reported in the region was in Maranboy Hill on 13 January, with 155.2 mm of rain in a 24-hour period, and a 3-day period total of 264 mm.

 Broome, Western Australia was battered by strong rain, winds, and hail, and many trees were uprooted.
 Damaging winds also struck Northern Kimberley.
 The highest rainfall total reported in the region was in Ellenbrae on 14 January, with 155.4 mm of rain in a 24-hour period, and in Keep River with a 7-day period total of 275 mm.